01-edu/public/subjects/gaming/stealth-boom/README.md

 The following aspects should be fulfilled:

-- Main Menu:
+#### Main Menu:

-  - Start the game.
+- Option to start the game.
 - Adjust the general sound of the game.
-  - Change the graphics settings.
+- Change graphics settings:
-    - When changing the resolution, a pop-up should appear in the middle of the screen asking if the player wants to keep the graphics setting he/she just applied.
-If `Yes` is clicked within 10 seconds, the settings are set, otherwise, if the 10 seconds delay is over or if the player clicks `No`, the settings go back to the old ones.
+  - When changing the resolution, a pop-up should appear in the middle of the screen, asking if the player wants to keep the newly applied graphics settings.
+If the player clicks "Yes" within 10 seconds, the settings are confirmed.
+If the 10 seconds pass or the player clicks "No," the settings revert to the previous ones.
 - Change the mouse sensitivity.
-  - Invert the mouse vertical axis.
+- Option to invert the mouse vertical axis.

-- Map/Level.
+#### Map/Level.

-  - This map should contain places for the player to hide from enemies by `Ducking`, `Hiding behind walls and props`.
+- The map should include areas where the player can hide from enemies by `ducking` or taking cover `behind walls and props`.
-  - Pickable ammunition around the map.
+- There should be pickable ammunition scattered throughout the map.
-  - Pickable Health around the map.
+- Health packs should be placed around the map for the player to collect.

-- Player:
+#### Player:

-  - Walk and run animations.
-  - Shoot animation.
-  - Duck animation.
-  - Melee attack animation.
+- The player should have animations for `walking`, `running`, `shooting`, `ducking`, and performing `melee attacks`.
-  - Blood particles when hit.
+- Blood particles should appear when the player is hit.
-  - A health bar that should go down whenever the player gets damaged.
-When the player dies, he has the choice to either quit the game, go back to the main menu or start over.
+- A health bar should decrease whenever the player takes damage.
+- Upon death, the player should have the option to quit the game, return to the main menu, or start over.
-  - The player mission is up to you, it can be some task to fix, kill all enemies without getting caught or collect documents...
-Whatever you choose, the player should have enemies on his way to divert him away from his objective.
+- The player's mission is flexible and can be any of the following: completing a task, eliminating all enemies without being detected, or collecting documents.
+Regardless of the mission, the player will encounter enemies that attempt to hinder their progress.
 - When the player successfully completes his mission, a pop up should appear saying that the mission is completed.

-- Gun mechanics:
+#### Gun mechanics:

+- The player should be able to shoot.
-  - a widget displaying the number of bullets.
+- A widget should display the current number of bullets available to the player.
-  - when the number of bullets is 0 the player is unable to shoot.
+- wWhen the bullet count reaches 0, the player should be unable to shoot.
-  - shooting should have a sound effect and visual effect.
+- Shooting should trigger both a sound effect and a visual effect.
-  - Bullets visual impact on walls.
+- Bullets should have a visual impact on walls.

-- Enemy:
+#### Enemy:

-  - Your game should contain atleast 2 enemy types `Melee` and `Ranged`.
+- The game should feature at least two types of enemies: `Melee` and `Ranged`.
-  - enemy AI should be made with behavior trees.
+- Behavior trees should be used to implement enemy AI.
-  - enemy should be able to patrol around the map in a predefined path.
+- Enemies should be able to patrol predefined paths around the map.
-  - enemy detects the player, if the player crosses its field of view.
+- Enemies should detect the player if the player enters their field of view.
 - When the player enters the field of view of an enemy, the enemy enters into chasing mode and must start running after the player.
   - `Ranged` enemies should take cover and shoot at the player.
   - `melee` enemies should run close to the player and perform melee attacks.
 - Enemies in chase mode alert nearby enemies making them enter chase mode as well.
 - If the player leaves the field of view of all enemies for a certain time, the enemies go back to patrol mode.
 - Enemies should have sounds effect whenever they change from chase to patrol mode, as well as the other way around.
 - Enemies should have a visual indicator showing whether they are in patrol or chase mode

+#### Game loop

-- When pressing `Esc` the game is set on paused and a widget similar to the main menu widget pops up.
+- Pressing `Esc` pauses the game, bringing up a widget similar to the main menu.
-- The player should be able to change the game graphics setting exactly like in the main menu.
+- The player should be able to change the game graphics settings exactly as they can in the main menu.
-- A game should not last longer than 6 minutes.
-After that the same choices should appear as when the player dies.
+- The game should last no longer than 6 minutes.
+After this time, the player is presented with the same choices as when they die: quit the game, return to the main menu, or start over.

 ### Bonus

-- use your own assets to create a game in your own style by either searching online or creating them yourself
+- Use your own assets to create a game in your own style by either searching online or creating them yourself

-- have more enemy types e.g a turret that is stationary but deals great damage, etc...
+- Have more enemy types e.g a turret that is stationary but deals great damage, etc...

-- have areas in the game that are locked behind doors that require keys which you can obtain from specific enemies
+- Have areas in the game that are locked behind doors that require keys which you can obtain from specific enemies

-- have multiple different weapon types that you can pickup around the map and use to finish the mission
+- Have multiple different weapon types that you can pickup around the map and use to finish the mission

 > Do not forget to zip up the project compile and save everything for peer correction.
 > If it is not possible to upload files to Gitea due to their size, use GitHub instead and have a look at [Git LSF](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github)